allegro/tipboard/README.md

 ------------

 Tipboard is here to create your dashboards, manually or automaticaly by scripts (called sensors)
-Tipboard is written in JavaScript and Python and used many techno.
+Code is in JavaScript and Python and used many techno (django, flexbox).
 Its widgets (called 'tiles' in Tipboard's terminology) have two categories 'text' and 'chart'
-It's responsive but was made for big screen (optimized for larger screens in your office) Wiki is [here](https://github.com/the-maux/tipboard/wiki) (in wip) ChartJS demo can be found [here](http://jerairrest.github.io/react-chartjs-2/)
+It's responsive but was made for big screen (optimized for larger screens in your office) Tipboard 1.0 code sources has been fully refactored to be:
+ - cloud-ready
+ - with helm to support multi-cloup
+ - with native pypi support for pip install and python multi-os continuity
+ - build with C.I to assure code quality/security

+Wiki is [here](https://github.com/the-maux/tipboard/wiki) (in wip) ChartJS demo can be found [here](http://jerairrest.github.io/react-chartjs-2/)